alan-turing-institute/rds-course/coursebook/index.md

 This course complements the [Turing’s Research Software Engineering with Python](https://alan-turing-institute.github.io/rse-course/) course.

+## Disclaimer
+The work and materials here are developed by a group of \[research\] data scientists and software engineers from a diverse background.
+Many of the topics, examples and discussed work here is biased against our own experiences.
+As such, our definitions and understandings of certain words, phrases, or methodologies used may differ from others'.
+We do not claim to be a definitive authority, and welcome open discussion and feedback.

 ## Acknowledgement
 This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1 & The Alan Turing Institute.